1. Make a Change

 The type of treatment sought depends on the type of substance you use.
 Consider all the available options in order to seek out what is likely to be most effective.

 • No single treatment works for everyone – Each treatment can work differently for different people.
-Find a treatment that feels right for you, and do not be afraid to tell your practitioner if what they do is not helpful.
+Find a treatment that feels right for you – do not be afraid to tell your practitioner if what they do is not helpful, or to try a different practitioner if you feel you cannot establish rapport with your current one.
 However, it is also important to stick with one option for a recommended time period before making a decision about whether it is helpful or not.
-Reducing substance abuse will always be a difficult and distressing process initially, so try to avoid making an assessment of a particular approach too early in the course of treatment.
+Reducing substance abuse will almost always be an initially difficult and distressing process, so try to avoid making an assessment of a particular approach too early in the course of treatment.

-• Address more than your substance use – Treatment should not only look at your substance use, but should also examine how it affects your life and those around you, as well as how external factors contribute to you these patterns of abuse.
+• Address more than your substance use – Treatment should not only look at your substance use, but should also examine how it affects your life and those around you, as well as how external factors contribute to you engaging in these patterns of use.

-• Commitment – Treatment success will not happen quickly and immediately.
-Understand that your treatment can take time and stay committed to your chosen path.
+• Commitment – Change will not happen quickly or immediately.
+Understand that treatment can take time and stay committed to your chosen path.
+Understand that setbacks are normal while remaining committed to your treatment.

-• Talk to your GP – Your GP is the gateway to the various treatment options that are available for addressing patterns of substance abuse.
+• Talk to your GP – Your GP will often be the gateway to various treatment options that are available for addressing patterns of substance abuse.
 It is important to consult with your GP so they can assist you in choosing the options that will best fit with you.

 3. Seek Support